Student Regulations Committee

 During Academic Year 2009-2010, the Student Regulations Committee (SRC) convened on the following meeting dates: 9-1-2009, 10-7-2009, 10-14-2009, 11-4-2009, 11-11-2009, 3-3-2010, 3-17-2010, 3-31-2010 and 4-16-2010.
 Additionally, three e-mail ballots were conducted: (1) 10/15/2009 through 10/16/2009, (2) on 11-13-2009, and (3) 4-22-2010 through 4-23-2010.

 Issues before the Committee

-The SRC recommended several changes to the policy regarding examinations and major projects during dead week.† The thrust of the changes was to provide additional clarity of expectations and to allow student more time to prepare for final exams.
+The SRC recommended several changes to the policy regarding examinations and major projects during “Dead Week,” officially known as WPFE.
+The thrust of the recommended changes was to provide additional clarity of expectations to allow students more time to prepare for final exams.

 Resolution of Issues

 All items enumerated above were approved by the Academic Senate.